Records detail Jeffrey Epstein's last days and prison system's scramble after his suicide

 Weeks after his death, a jail warden questioned why an employee had failed to follow policy by allowing Epstein to make an unmonitored call.

+In another email, the prosecutor wrote of getting “increasingly frantic calls” from Epstein’s lawyers.

+“We need to know as soon as possible the very basic facts, such as time and cause of death at the absolute minimum,” wrote the prosecutor, whose name was redacted.
+“It has now been hours since this was reported publicly,” the prosecutor wrote, adding that it was “extraordinary frustrating to have to tell them that we have less information than the press.”

-In another email, a high-ranking Bureau of Prisons official made a spurious suggestion to the agency’s director that reporters must have been paying jail employees for information about Epstein’s death because they were reporting details of the agency’s failings — impugning the ethics of journalists and the agency’s own workers.
+As news outlets began reporting details of the agency’s failings, a high-ranking federal prison official made the apparently baseless suggestion to the agency’s director that reporters must have been paying jail employees for information.

 THE AFTERMATH